GreppiDev/Info5IA2425WebDev/docker/docker-docs/getting-started/index.md

 ### DNS service

-*Containers use the same [DNS servers as the host by ](https://docs.docker.com/engine/network/#dns-services), but you can override this with --dns.
+*Containers use the same [DNS servers as the host](https://docs.docker.com/engine/network/#dns-services), but you can override this with --dns.
 By default, containers inherit the DNS settings as defined in the /etc/resolv.conf configuration file.
 Containers that attach to the default bridge network receive a copy of this file.
 Containers that attach to a custom network use Docker's embedded DNS server.